-I’m always on the hunt for a fresh idea to share that will make the editing process even a teensy bit easier for you and your kiddos.
-Editing can leave an unpleasant taste in many a mouth, so today, let’s look at ways to make the process more positive.
+I’m always on the hunt for a fresh idea to share that will make editing and revising even a teensy bit easier for you and your kiddos.
+The whole ordeal can leave an unpleasant taste in many a mouth, so today, let’s look at ways to make the editing process more positive.

 Start Them Young